ufz/ogs/web/content/docs/tutorials/mesh_tutorial/notebook-mesh_tutorial.md

 plotter.show()
 ```

-## Surface extraction
+### Surface extraction

 The following was mainly taken from https://www.opengeosys.org/docs/tools/meshing-submeshes/submeshes/

 For Finite Element simulations, we need to specify subdomains e.g. for boundary conditions.
 One possibility is to precompute the subdomains as meshes by extracting them from our domain.
-This way the subdomains additionally contain information to identify the corresponding bulk mesh enities like nodes, elements, and faces of elements.
+This way the subdomains additionally contain information to identify the corresponding bulk mesh entities like nodes, elements, and faces of elements.

 We can extract subdomains using the OGS tool [ExtractSurface](https://www.opengeosys.org/docs/tools/meshing-submeshes/extract-surface/).
 Type `!
 ExtractBoundary --help` for a basic documentation.